frontity/docs/docs/guides/processing-page-builder-content.md

 Each Container will have one or more _Columns_.
 These are arrayed horizontally - at least in large viewports on devices with large screens, but on devices with small screens or if the viewport is narrow then these could be arrayed vertically.

-_Content_, i.e. what is visually seen on the screen, is then presented within a Column.
+_Content_, i.e. what is visually seen on the screen (such as headings, paragraphs, and images), is then presented within a Column.

 Whichever page builder you are using, you will find that this structure is common and can be seen reflected in the final HTML markup.
 {% endhint %}